select2/select2/docs/pages/07.dropdown/docs.md

 If you need to render HTML with your result template, you must wrap your rendered result in a jQuery object.
 In this case, the result will be passed [directly to `jQuery.fn.append`](https://api.jquery.com/append/) and will be handled directly by jQuery.
 Any markup, such as HTML, will not be escaped and it is up to you to escape any malicious input provided by users.

+> [!NOTE]
->>> **Anything rendered in the results is templated.** This includes results such as the "Searching..." and "Loading more..." text which will periodically be displayed, which allows you to add more advanced formatting to these automatically generated options.
+> **Anything rendered in the results is templated.** This includes results such as the "Searching..." and "Loading more..." text which will periodically be displayed, which allows you to add more advanced formatting to these automatically generated options.
 You must ensure that your templating functions can support them.

 ## Automatic selection